-• Secure-by-default configurations.
-Google Cloud's default configurations can ensure security basics have been enabled and that users start from a high security baseline, even if some change that later.

-• Secure policy hierarchies.
-Setting policy intent at one level in an application environment should automatically configure down the stack, so there's no surprises or additional toil in lower-level security settings.

-• Consistent availability of advanced security features.
-Google Cloud provides advanced features to users for new products at launch, and then develops security consistency across the platform and tools.

-• Availability of security solutions.
-Security solutions bridge security products and security features to cus- tomer cloud experiences, that can allow them to not just use our secure cloud, but also to use our cloud securely.

-• High assurance attestation of controls.
-Google Cloud provides independent review of cloud services through compliance certifications, auditing content, regulatory compliance support, and configuration transparency.

-• Insurance partnerships.
-Via the Google Cloud Risk Protection Program (currently in Preview), users can connect with insurers who offer specialized insurance for Google Cloud workloads that reduce security risk.
+- Secure-by-default configurations.
+Google Cloud's default configurations can ensure security basics have been enabled and that users start from a high security baseline, even if some change that later. - Secure policy hierarchies.
+Setting policy intent at one level in an application environment should automatically configure down the stack, so there's no surprises or additional toil in lower-level security settings. - Consistent availability of advanced security features.
+Google Cloud provides advanced features to users for new products at launch, and then develops security consistency across the platform and tools. - Availability of security solutions.
+Security solutions bridge security products and security features to customer cloud experiences, that can allow them to not just use our secure cloud, but also to use our cloud securely. - High assurance attestation of controls.
+Google Cloud provides independent review of cloud services through compliance certifications, auditing content, regulatory compliance support, and configuration transparency. - Insurance partnerships.
+Via the Google Cloud Risk Protection Program (currently in Preview), we connect users can connect with insurers who offer specialized insurance for Google Cloud workloads that reduce security risk.
 Google works with Allianz Global Corporate and Specialty (AGCS) and Munich Re to bring a unique risk management solution to users.

-Why does the future depend on shared fate?

-The shared fate approach can be better for cloud customers precisely because it cen- ters the customer's needs when deploying resources and applying cloud environment knowledge to security tasks.
-Instead of pushing responsibility to customers who may not have the expertise to properly manage it, the cloud services provider uses its considerable expertise to help the customer actually be secure in the cloud.
+The shared fate approach can be better for cloud customers precisely because it centers the customer's needs when deploying resources and applying cloud environment knowledge to security tasks.
+Instead of pushing responsibility to customers who may not have the expertise to properly manage it, the CSP uses its considerable expertise to help the customer actually be secure in the cloud.